CUFCTL/mlbd/skills/getting-started.md

 You may have to refresh JupyterLab or even restart your server in order to see the change take affect.
 To restart your server, go to "Control Panel", select "Stop My Server", wait for the button to disappear, and then select "My Server" to request a new compute node.

+### Requesting a Jupyter Notebook
+Due to continous updates of the Palmetto Cluster, using TensorFlow with GPUs inside a Jupyter Notebook is slightly tricker now.
+When requesting a notebook, use the following information to fill out the request form.
+From on [Palmetto OnDemand](https://openod.palmetto.clemson.edu/), go to Interactive Apps -> Jupyter Notebook and fill out the form with the following:

+- Anaconda Version: ```anacdona3/2022.05-gcc/9.5.0```

 ### Download the Jupyter notebooks to Palmetto

 There are a few ways to get the Jupyter notebooks onto Palmetto.
 You can clone this repository from Github: